 In 1987 the highly controversial Australian Grim Reaper TV commercial first aired, showing the Grim Reaper shrouded in mist Ten Pin Bowling - knocking over the pins of men, women and children.
 This groundbreaking government-funded advertisement was part of a $3 million education campaign that began on primetime TV, got the country talking and scared about AIDS and gay people.

 Such was the message about the severity of this new virus called AIDS.
 True to its promise, at least 5,710 Australians died from the condition before medical intervention matured and a stabilising pharmaceutical cocktail of antiretrovirals becomes available and helped stem the body count.

 The actual number of people who died from this condition in the early days will sadly never really be known.
-The stigma and discrimination around it meant that much of the data was hidden, not recorded or changed to make a death from it more socially acceptable.
+The stigma and discrimination around it meant that much of the data was hidden, not recorded or changed to 'cancer or related' make a death from it, more socially acceptable.

 AIDS and HIV really became the social leprosy of the day ...
 Ms Patricia Kennedy OAM

 But running a high visibility government approved education campaign, brings its own often unintended consequences that still linger today - many of them impacting the straight community as well.